With summer ending in Ballwin and St. Charles, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can freshen it by flowing diluted bleach through the tube to flush the line.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can freshen it by draining thinned bleach through the tube to sanitize the line.
 Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall